 Lindsey Taylor Wood, CEO

-Lindsey brings ten years of experience as a leader in the gender equality movement to The Helm.
+Lindsey brings fifteen years of experience as a leader in the gender equality movement to The Helm.

 An expert in the empowerment of girls and women, Lindsey founded LTW, an impact studio with an emphasis on contemporary feminism.
 Clients included actor Matt McGorry, MAKERS, The Conversation with Amanda de Cadenet, The Harnisch Foundation, Women Moving Millions, and filmmakers Jill Bauer, Ronna Gradus, and Rashida Jones, among others.
 In partnership with these clients, LTW designed and implemented a wide range of programs, products, and systems, including but not limited to funding mechanisms and mentorship programs for media makers, content strategies for films and television programming, philanthropic strategies for family foundations, and social impact campaigns.
 Her ability to use philanthropy and culture symbiotically, and with a gender lens, has made her a sought-after strategist in the women’s rights movement.

 Prior to consulting, Lindsey was on the founding team of Catapult, a crowdfunding platform for girls and women.
 Incubated as a project of Women Deliver, Catapult was designed to establish and maintain a sustained, long-term funding infrastructure capable of scaling to many thousands of projects and delivering millions of dollars in funds to benefit girls and women over the next decade.
 While there, she led the marketing, communications and outreach initiatives.